-The Umkhondo Volunteer Project’s goal is to offer participants the absolutely incomparable volunteer experience in practical knowledge and diverse hands-on encounters with the world famous “Big-Five” animals of Africa – The Lion, African Elephant, Cape Buffalo, Leopard and Rhinoceros, as well as a multitude of other wild animals found here in Africa.
+The African Wildlife Conservation Volunteer Program’s goal is to offer participants the absolutely incomparable volunteer experience in practical knowledge and diverse hands-on encounters with the world famous “Big-Five” animals of Africa – The Lion, African Elephant, Cape Buffalo, Leopard and Rhinoceros, as well as a multitude of other wild animals found here in Africa.

 As a volunteer, you will learn numerous facets of operating a wildlife game reserve, make memories that will last you a lifetime and more importantly, you will contributing to returning some of Africa’s lands back to their original state – an African savannah teaming with wildlife.